uc-cdis/compose-services/README.md

 ### Programs and Projects
 In a Gen3 Data Commons, programs and projects are two administrative nodes in the graph database that serve as the most upstream nodes.
 A program must be created first, followed by a project.
 Any subsequent data submission and data access, along with control of access to data, is done through the project scope.

-In order to create a program or a project, you need administrator privileges.
-If not done before, edit the `Secrets/user.yaml` file and set up your privileges for the services, programs, and projects following the example format shown in the file or [here](https://github.com/uc-cdis/fence/blob/master/docs/user.yaml_guide.md#programs-and-projects-crud-access).

 To create a program, visit the URL where your Gen3 Commons is hosted and append `/_root`.
 If you are running the Docker Compose setup locally, then this will be `localhost/_root`.
 Otherwise, this will be whatever you set the `hostname` field to in the creds files for the services with `/_root` added to the end.
 Here, you can choose to either use form submission or upload a file.
 I will go through the process of using form submission here, as it will show you what your file would need to look like if you were using file upload.
-Choose form submission, search for "program" and then fill in the "dbgap_accession_number" and "name" fields.
+Choose form submission, search for "program" in the drop-down list and then fill in the "dbgap_accession_number" and "name" fields.
+As an example, you can use "123" as "dbgap accession number" and "Program1" as "name".
+Click 'Upload submission json from form' and then 'Submit'.
+If the message is green ("succeeded:200"), that indicates success, while a grey message indicates failure.
+More details can be viewed by clicking on the "DETAILS" button.
+If you don't see the green message, you can control the sheepdog logs for possible errors and check the Sheepdog database (`/datadictionary`), where programs and projects are stored.
+If you see your program in the data dictionary, neglect the fact that at this time the green message does not appear and continue to create a project.

+To create a project, visit the URL where your Gen3 Commons is hosted and append the name of the program you want to create the project under.
+For example, if you are running the Docker Compose setup locally and would like to create a project under the program "Program1", the URL you will visit will be `localhost/Program1`.
+You will see the same options to use form submission or upload a file.
+This time, search for "project" in the drop-down list and then fill in the fields.
+As an example, you can use "P1" as "code", "phs1" as "dbgap_accession_number", and "project1" as "name".
+If you use different entries, make a note of the dbgap_accession_number for later.
+Click 'Upload submission json from form' and then 'Submit'.
+Again, a green message indicates success while a grey message indicates failure, and more details can be viewed by clicking on the "DETAILS" button.
+You can control in the `/datadictionary` whether the program and project have been correctly stored.

+Once you've created a program and a project, you need to grant yourself permissions on your new project in order to submit data.
+If you created a project for which you already had permissions--for example, if you used the template under `youruser@gmail.com` in the `user.yaml` and created a project called "Program1", then you can skip this step.
+If not done before, edit the `Secrets/user.yaml` file and set up your privileges for the services, programs, and projects following the example format shown [here](https://github.com/uc-cdis/fence/blob/master/docs/user.yaml_guide.md#programs-and-projects-crud-access) or below:

 The resource tree contains, among other resources, the programs and projects created via Sheepdog.
 If you created a program `{ "name": "program1" }` and a project `{ "name": "project1", "dbgap_accession_number": "phs1", "code": "P1" }`, your resource tree should contain the following:
 ```
   resources: